- We will document any current eye concerns and past problems. We will also review your health history including current medications and allergies.

 - Your visual acuity will be checked and we will assess your visual field, pupil reaction and muscle function.

 - The prescription of your current glasses will be measured and a test called a “refraction” is performed to help the doctor assess the overall health of your eyes and address if any changes are necessary.
 This is the test where you are asked “which one is better, one or two?” with your answers used to build your prescription.
+You will not be charged for this unless you want to take a written prescription with you in order to use for new glasses or contact lenses.

 - We will closely examine the surface of your eyes including the eyelids, tear film and cornea.